-Schumacher’s last decade has mostly seen him scaling back his projects, with the likes of Phone Booth, Tigerland and Veronica Guerin realigning the filmmaker with his preferred mode of lower budget, darker movies on the fringes.
+Schumacher’s last decade has mostly seen him scaling back his projects, with the likes of Phone Booth, Tigerland, and Veronica Guerin realigning the filmmaker with his preferred mode of lower budget, darker movies on the fringes.
 With his latest, the heightened home invasion thriller Trespass, starring Nicolas Cage and Nicole Kidman, in theatrical release this week, we spoke candidly with Schumacher about his career.
-Read on to hear his thoughts on Batman, including how he wanted to direct The Dark Knight and almost cast Nicolas Cage as the Scarecrow, his admiration for Christopher Nolan’s films, and his preference for smaller, darker films.
-But first, after much agonizing, he laid down his all-time five favorite films.
+Read on to hear his thoughts on Batman — including how he wanted to direct The Dark Knight and almost cast Nicolas Cage as the Scarecrow — his admiration for Christopher Nolan’s films, and his preference for smaller, darker movies.
+But first, after much agonizing, he laid down his all-time Five Favorite Films.